sendgrid/docs/content/docs/ui/sending-email/how-to-send-email-with-marketing-campaigns.md

 <call-out type="warning">

-Be sure your account is set to the correct time zone in order to ensure that your emails get sent at the time you intend.
+Campaigns are sent according to the time zone specified in the settings of your account.
+Be sure your account is set to the correct time zone in order to ensure that your emails are sent at the time you intend.

 </call-out>